 It is strongly recommended that a new Owner or Operator apply for the long-term which is the normally issued FAA LOA for the cost-savings and more importantly avoiding a duplication of the FAA approval process.

-How Long Does The RVSM Approval Process Take?
+How Long Does The RVSM & SAO Airspace LOA/MSpec/OpSpec Approval Process Take?

 This depends on each individual FAA FSDO, IFO, or IFU’s workload.
-The FSDOs, IFUs, and IFOs have an allocation of up to 60 days ( Government shut-downs or sequestration, and FAA employee layoffs can cause delays beyond the 60 day allocation) for FAR Part 91 Operator RVSM airspace approvals although we have experienced much less.
+The FSDOs, IFUs, and IFOs have an allocation of up to 60 days (Government shut-downs or sequestration, and FAA employee layoffs can cause delays beyond the 60 day allocation) for CFR Part 91 Operator RVSM and SAO airspace approvals although we have experienced much less.
 Our recommendation is to contact the appropriate FAA office for your region and ascertain their current completion times.
 Neither the Operator, Manual Preparation Company, or the Aircraft Manufacturer has any impact on the duration of this process.
 Our Manuals are technically correct and reflect the latest Advisory Circulars and regulations, thus we have had excellent results.
-Every office varies and the FAA RVSM approval process can take as little as 2 weeks and up to 60 days and in some cases even longer.
-If you receive a promise from another company that states their RVSM Approval Process takes less time – We would definitely recommend that you obtain that in writing.
+Every office varies and the FAA RVSM and SAO Airspace approval process can take as little as a few days and in most cases longer.
+If you receive a promise from another company that states their RVSM and SAO Airspace Approval Process takes less time – We would definitely recommend that you obtain that in writing.

-What Is The First Step In The RVSM Authorization Process?
+What Is The First Step In The RVSM & SAO Airspace Authorization Process?

-What Are The FAA Requirements For A Foreign-Based N-Registered Aircraft To Obtain An FAA Letter Of Authorization (LOA) For Operations In RVSM Airspace?
+What Are The FAA Requirements For A Foreign-Based N-Registered Aircraft To Obtain An FAA Letter Of Authorization (LOA) For Operations In RVSM, SAO Airspace, and/or MEL?

 An aircraft is eligible for U.S. Registration if it is not registered in another country and it is owned by: